Tech Made Simple

 5. Watch for deliveries and package thieves with a video doorbell

-Our favorite video doorbell is the Ring Video Doorbell Pro 2 ($249.99, check price on Amazon) or if you currently have a wired doorbell and are looking for a budget option, the Ring Video Doorbell Wired ($59.99, check price on Amazon) would be our choice.
+Our top recommendation for a video doorbell is the Ring Video Doorbell Pro 2 ($249.99, on sale for $149.99 at time of publication).
+For those without an existing wired doorbell and seeking a more budget-friendly option, the Blink Video Doorbell Wired ($59.99, on sale for $29.99 at time of publication) would be our choice.

 6. Pick an alternate delivery location

-2. Select the Locker or Counter location you want
+2. Select Your Preferred Pickup Location: Choose the Locker or Counter location that suits you.

-4. When your package is delivered, Amazon will email instructions on how to pick up your package
+4. Wait for Delivery Confirmation: Once your package is delivered, Amazon will email you instructions for pickup.

-5. Pick up your package from the Amazon Hub Locker within three days or within 14 days at the Amazon Hub Counter to avoid it being returned
+5. Package Pickup: Retrieve your package within three days from a Locker or within 14 days from a Counter to prevent it from being returned.

 7. Opt for curbside pickup at a local store

-Practically every retailer with physical stores will let you to pick up purchases curbside at your local store rather than have it delivered to you.
-This can be a really convenient option, particularly for big retailers like Best Buy, Target, Home Depot and Walmart which have locations everywhere.
-As a bonus, there's usually no fee for curbside pickup.
+Practically every retailer with physical stores will let you pick up purchases curbside at your local store rather than have them delivered to you.
+This can be a really convenient option, particularly for big retailers like Best Buy, Target, Home Depot, and Walmart, which have locations everywhere.
+As a bonus, there's usually no delivery fee for curbside pickup.

 When you're checking out, just look for the in-store pickup shipping option and select the store nearest you.
-If the item is in stock, you can usually pick it up on the same day.
-When your order is ready, head to the store, confirm your pickup, and someone will put your purchases in your trunk.
+If the item is in stock locally, you can often collect it on the same day.
+Once your order is ready, drive to the store and confirm your pickup.
+A store associate will then place your purchases directly into your trunk, combining convenience with efficiency.

 [Image credit: package on doorstep via BigStockPhoto]